permitio/cedar-examples/tinytodo/README.md

 and more...
 ```

-See also [`TUTORIAL.md`](./TUTORIAL.md) for a detailed description of how to use these commands, and how TinyTodo works.
+See also [`TUTORIAL.md`](./TUTORIAL.md) for a detailed description of how to use these commands and how TinyTodo works.

 ## Main changes from the original TinyTodo

-- We are syncing the entities every time data is changed, so that the entities are always up to date.
-This is done by calling `save_entities_and_sync()` in `context.rs` after every change like new list created or shared.
+- Entities are synced every time data is changed, thus always keeping them up to date.
+This is done by calling `save_entities_and_sync()` in `context.rs` after every change (like a new list being created or shared).
-- We added a new route get_entities to get the entities from the app state so `OPAL` can sync them.
+- We added a new `get_entities` route to get the entities from the app state so that OPAL can sync them.
-- When we check for access, we only send the `user`, `action`, `resource` and `context` to the `cedar-agent`, and we don't need to send the policy and the entities every time because they are already synced by `OPAL` and `cedar-agent`.
+- When we check for access, we only send the `user`, `action`, `resource`, and `context` to the Cedar Agent.
+We don't need to send the policy and the entities every time as OPAL and Cedar Agent already sync them.
 ```rust
 // in context.rs
 let client = reqwest::blocking::Client::new();